Royal Caribbean fleet

-- RCI's children program (named "Adventure Ocean") covers ages 2-17 and features brand partnerships (with Fisher Price, Crayola), Family Disco Hour. dedicated areas and facilities, including toddlers only pools, computer rooms, video game arcades, separate kids- and teen-only clubs,.
+- RCI's children program (named "Adventure Ocean") covers ages 2-17 and features brand partnerships (with Fisher Price, Crayola), Family Disco Hour. dedicated areas and facilities, including toddlers only pools, computer rooms, video game arcades, separate kids- and teen-only clubs.

 - On September 30, 2018, RCI discontinued fleetwide company's in-cabin babysitting service ("Sitters at Sea" program served by crew members, upon request).
-Service's only alternatives still available are shipboard nursery (on some liners only, serving toddlers and kids up to 3 yo) and group sitting ("Late Night Party Zone" program for kids 3-11 yo, served by Adventure Ocean staff).
-The other two kids programs (Adventure Ocean, Royal Babies and Tots) remained unchanged.
+Service's only alternatives still available are the shipboard nursery (on some liners only, serving toddlers and kids up to 3 yo) and group sitting ("Late Night Party Zone" program for kids 3-11 yo, served by Adventure Ocean staff).
+The other two kids programs (Adventure Ocean, Royal Babies, and Tots) remained unchanged.

 Itinerary of Royal Caribbean

 RCI extended its roundtrip departures from Baltimore MD (South Locust Point terminal) through June 2020.
-Here is homeported the Grandeur ship offering year-round cruises to Caribbean, Bahamas, Bermuda and Canada New England.
+Here is homeported the Grandeur ship offering year-round cruises to the Caribbean, Bahamas, Bermuda and Canada New England.
 Grandeur operates out of Baltimore since 2013, replacing there the Enchantment ship.